Library Search

 Attention Deficit Hyperactivity Disorder vs Post Traumatic Stress Disorder

-New research shows that children's risk for learning and behavior problems and obesity rises in correlation to their level or trauma exposure.
-These findings should encourage physicians to consider diagnosing PTSD rather than ADD/ADHD, which has similar symptoms to PTSD but very different treatment.
-The Stanford University study examined ...
+New research shows that children's risk for learning and behavior problems and obesity rises in correlation to their level of trauma exposure.
+These findings should encourage physicians to consider diagnosing PTSD rather than ADD/ADHD, which can have similar symptoms to PTSD, but the treatment is very different.
+A Stanford University study examined kids...

 Babies Born to Abused Mothers Have More Morbidity and Mortality